nma50075-star/DSCI510_FinalProject_NaMa/README.md

 * Tourism trend over time
 * Comparison of tourism arrivals between Asia and Central America

+### Limitations

+- Prices in this analysis are based on total listing price and are not normalized by property size or number of guests.
+- Larger properties may appear more expensive, even if the price per person is lower.
+- Future work could improve this analysis by standardizing price per guest or per property size.

 ---

 ## Summary of the Results